Stereo-Boy/chopin_toolbox/README.md

 * plot_group_effect/plot_covariate_effect/plot_interaction: plot the results easily for one model The following 'typical use' sections should be chained one with the other as a typical pipeline.

+### Warnings
+* As mentioned already, some stasticians consider that model estimation step is biasing the future hypothesis testing step and argue that you should have hypotheses and only tests them.
+I agree with that later part and recommend to use this toolbox only with factors that are parts of a very limited set of meaningful hypotheses.
+* Another point of concern is that it is highly debatable whether it is correct or not to compare models using different link functions using AIC.
+The statistic is based on the model likelihood, which is itself calculated differently depending on the link function.
+If you are OK with that conceptual risk, please move further.
+* When using GLM and GLME, many of the methods working well for linear regression become incorrect.
+Be aware of these limitations before starting.

 ### check_distrib_indep
 To visualize the shape of dependent variable distribution and test whether normal with Kolmogorov-Smirnov test.